public-key-cryptography/public-key-editor/README.md

 	discrete logarithms are harder to solve because they are based on the nonlinear subset product prob- lem or the problem of solving for m[] in y = g^(x[i](2^t)) mod p where each x[i] == 0 or 1.

-	In the LWE cipher, the recipient chooses a prime (or prime power) modulus q, a public array A[], a private key s, and a secret random error array e[] where the sum of the elements is smaller than q/2, and then computes the static public key B[] = A[] s + e[] modulo q.
+	In the LWE cipher, the recipient chooses a prime (or prime power) modulus q, a public array a[], a private key s, and a secret random error array e[] where the sum of the elements is smaller than q/2, and then computes the static public key b[] = a[] s + e[] modulo q.
 (The random errors can be dis- carded because they are not used for decryption.)
-To encrypt a message M[], for each bit in M the sender chooses a subset of elements in A and B and then calculates u = the subset sum of the A ele- ments mod q, and v = the subset sum of B[] + [q/2] M[i] (mod q) where q/2 M[i] is either 0 or q/2.
+To encrypt a message m[], for each bit in m the sender chooses a subset of elements in a and b and then calculates u = the subset sum of the a ele- ments mod q, and v = the subset sum of b[] + [q/2] m[i] (mod q) where q/2 m[i] is either 0 or q/2.
-	For each bit M[i] the one-time public key is the pair (u, v), and for M[] the one-time public key is the array of pairs or doubles { { u0, v0 }, { u1, v1 }, { u2, v2 }, ... }.
+	For each bit m[i] the one-time public key is the pair (u, v), and for m[] the one-time public key is the array of pairs or doubles { { u0, v0 }, { u1, v1 }, { u2, v2 }, ... }.

-	Since A[] s + e[] == B[], multiplying u (== a subset sum of A[]) by s approximately equals v (== a subset sum of B[] + 0 or q/2); therefore the recipient can use the private / secret key s to decrypt or recover the message bit by calculating m == (v - s u modulo q) / [q/2] because the difference v - s u (mod q) equals 0 or q/2 plus the sum of the errors which is not large enough to change the quotient.
-But a cryptanalyst who knows how to solve the subset sum problem can also decrypt the mes- sage by inverting u to find the indexes of the samples and then using the indexes to find the sub- set sum of B[] and solving for M[i] == (v - the subset of B[] (mod q)) / [q/2].
-The cryptanalyst may also be able to break the static public key because the equations are linear and the modulus is pub- lic unlike the knapsack cipher which is also linear but uses a private modulus.
+	Since a[] s + e[] == B[], multiplying u (== a subset sum of a[]) by s approximately equals v (== a subset sum of b[] + 0 or q/2); therefore the recipient can use the private / secret key s to decrypt or recover the message bit by calculating m == (v - s u modulo q) / [q/2] because the difference v - s u (mod q) equals 0 or q/2 plus the sum of the errors which is not large enough to change the quotient.
+But a cryptanalyst who knows how to solve the subset sum problem can also decrypt the mes- sage by inverting u to find the indices of the samples and then using the indices to find the sub- set sum of b[] and solving for m[i] == (v - the subset of b[] (mod q)) / [q/2].
+Even if the subset sum problem has a many-to-one mapping, any solution to the subset sum problem will break the cipher.

-	The Merkle-Hellman / knapsack cipher c[] = r0 a[] + r[][] s[] (mod x), b = c[] m[] where c[] is the recipient's static public key and b is the sender's one-time public key is included in the public key class because the cipher is quantum resistant and the one-time public key is unbreakable, but the ci- pher is not enabled by default in the passphrase dialog because the key size is large.
-The knapsack key size is around 6 K to 8 K bits, 1 K byte, 2 K chars, or 30 to 40 lines per key.
-This could be a problem for public keys that are printed on web pages because the keys occupy a lot of space, but it doesn't matter for keys that are stored on email servers.
+	A cryptanalyst may also be able to break the static public key because the equations are linear and the modulus is public unlike the knapsack cipher which is also linear but uses a private modulus.

+	The Merkle-Hellman / knapsack cipher c[] = r0 a[] + e[] + r[][] s[] (mod n), b1 = c[] m[], b2 =
+	r[][]^T m[] where c[] is the recipient's static public key and b1, b2 are the sender's one-time pub- lic key is included in the public key class but it is not enabled because it has to be modified to use matrices or hypercomplex numbers.
+Unlike the LWE cipher which uses a private muliplier and a pub- lic modulus, the knapsack cipher uses a public multiplier and a private modulus.
+Both ciphers add random errors to the public key.

-	The Merkle-Hellman / knapsack cipher is important in cryptography because it is the only real asym- metrical public key cipher or invertible one-way function other than the Rabin cipher, and it is the only public key cipher that uses a private modulus.
-(The Diffie-Hellman ciphers use commutative, sym- metrical, and non-invertible one-way functions which means that the private variables x and k commute with each other, or f(y = f(a, x), k) == f(z = f(a, k), x)) The knapsack cipher was also the world's first quantum-resistant public key cipher.
-The Merkle-Hellman cipher is unbreakable but it has to be implemented correctly or else it doesn't work.
+	The Merkle-Hellman / knapsack cipher may be the only asymmetrical public key cipher or invertible one-way function other than the Rabin cipher, and it is the only public key cipher that uses a pri- vate modulus.
+(The Diffie-Hellman ciphers use commutative, symmetrical, and non-invertible one-way functions which means that the private variables x and k commute with each other and use the same function for public key generation and key agreement or that f(y = f(a, x), k) == f(z = f(a, k), x)).

-	For example, if the public random table r[][] or the private / secret key s[] equals zero, then the static public key can be broken unless the cipher includes small random errors that are added to the static key.
-Moreover, if the one-time public key has a small solution set, then a cryptanalyst can find the sender's private key m[] by solving the knapsack problem and trying all the solutions.
-(Note that the multiplier r0 can be public because a cryptanalyst can find it anyway since one of the equa- tions has to start with a[0] = 1 and r[0][] = 0; a[] has to start with 1 because a[] is a super- increasing sequence and the knapsack density has to equal 1.)

 	Even if a cryptanalyst knows how to solve the subset sum or non-superincreasing knapsack problem it won't break the one-time public key b = c[] m[] because the cipher was designed to resist this at-